 5 Ways to Inspire the Young Girls in Your Life to Travel

-Keep in mind that travel and the money to do so is a privilege not available to everyone.
+Also, I’m fully aware that travel and the money to do so is a privilege not available to everyone.
 However, most of the ideas below can be done for free or with very little money.
 You don’t need big budget theatrics to spark a kid’s imagination.
+That being said here are some great ways to instill a love of travel in the young girls in your life.

 Show them the world